ariel-morrison/hand_sensor_test/README.md

 2. Spreadsheet with component timing, including file extension: $timing_xcel -- e.g., study_timing.xlsx, study_timing.xls (no quotes, needs the file extension)
 3. Sheet name in $timing_xcel: $sheetname -- e.g., exp_session (no quotes)
 4. BERI protocol observations directory: $beri_files -- e.g., "beri_files" (put it in quotes)
-5. Using BERI observations, true or false: $beri_exists -- e.g., True
+5. Using BERI observations, true or false: $beri_exists -- e.g., True (**NOTE**: only True or False are acceptable inputs)
 6. Sampling frequency per second: $Fs  --  e.g., 4 (4 default for E4 sensors, integer, units = samples per second)
 7. Time interval of recording: $delta  --  e.g., 0.25 (0.25 default for E4 sensors, float, units = samples recorded every 0.25 seconds)
 8. Preferred dpi (resolution) for saved figures: $pref_dpi -- e.g., 500, 1000, 2000 (1000 is a good readable resolution for png files)
-9. Separate baseline recording, true or false: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
+9. Separate baseline recording?
+Baselines are separate if they are read in from a different file and then applied to one or more student records.
+True or False: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
 If baselines are recorded separately, must be stored in a subdirectory of the working directory called "calibration")
+10. Continuous baseline recording?
+Baselines are continuous if they are part of the same skin conductance record to which they are being compared.
+For example, if the first 3 minutes of the skin conductance record are the 'baseline,' then choose True for the continuous baseline.
+True or False: $continuous_baseline -- e.g., False
-10. Spreadsheet where grades are stored: $grade_files -- e.g., "ENV1000_grades" (put it in quotes)
+11. Spreadsheet where grades are stored: $grade_files -- e.g., "ENV1000_grades.xlsx" (put it in quotes)

 **To RUN:**